 An example would be creating a YouTube video to demonstrate or promote a product.

 Customer Experience Design deal with designing the overall emotional response that a customer will have to interacting with every touchpoint of the business.
 This includes how the customer should feel while using the business’ website, engaging with their social media channels and while shopping in their physical storefronts.
 It also includes considering how customers feel when they call the business, how motivated they are to join loyalty programs or refer customers to the business and so much more.

 An example would be if a customer who received a broken product experienced joy and relief after calling the business to have it replaced.

 Want More Details?

 Want To Hire Me To Create Your Customer Experience?

 Your entire customer experience design, including your website and social media channels take 3-4 weeks to create.
-I am usually booked at least one month in advance.
+I am usually booked at least three months in advance.
 Additionally, it usually takes Google one to two months to index your site so that it shows up in the search results on the first page.
 The sooner I begin work on your customer experience, the sooner Google can find your site and we can get you connected to your customers.